When is the least expensive time to sail?

 We require a 25% deposit to reserve your charter and the balance will be due 90 days prior to your arrival.
 Payments are processed through Paypal and we send an online invoice for payment to your email address – it is not necessary for you to be a Paypal member.
-You may use any credit card you wish with the exception of American Express.
+You may use any credit card you wish for payment.

-Why do I have to pay the insurance deductible if I’m on a captained charter?
+Why do i have to pay the damage deposit if i’m on a captained charter?

 You will have the boat to yourselves each night as well as use of the dinghy when the captain is not aboard, the damage deposit will cover this time period.

 The non-refundable hazard fee outlined on your quote/invoice reduces your damage deposit to $4000 for your charter, regardless of charter length.
 The $4000 will be pre-authorized on the credit card of your choice 7 days prior to arrival, and will be released within 48 hours of your departure providing there is no damage.
 Should you prefer not to pay the hazard fee, your credit card will be authorized for the entire deductible amount for the particular boat you are chartering, which typically is around 2% of the full value of the boat.
 As most guests prefer to not have this large amount held on their credit card, we provide the option of paying the hazard fee to reduce this amount to $4000, instead of the full amount of the insurance deductible.